Short-term car insurance in California

 Temporary car insurance options

-A few types of temporary auto insurance options in California may be available aside from purchasing a standard six-month policy.
-The financial protections below may be beneficial for some drivers, depending on their circumstances.
-However, the availability of these protections, the amount of coverage offered and the duration of each depends on the specific car insurance company.
+There are a couple of other temporary car insurance options available to California drivers aside from a six-month policy.
+The coverage types below may be beneficial for some drivers, depending on their circumstances.
+However, the availability, the amount of coverage offered and the duration of each will depend on the specific car insurance company.

 Non-owner insurance policy